Paraytec

-Paraytec (Parallel Array Technology) is a scientific instrument company that designs and manufactures ultraviolet imaging detectors, (based on CMOS chips) used mainly in scientific research.
+Paraytec (Parallel Array Technology) is a British scientific instrument company that designs and manufactures ultraviolet imaging detectors, (based on CMOS chips) used mainly in scientific research.

 History

-Paraytec was founded in 2005 as a spin-out from The University of York.
+Paraytec was founded in 2005 as a spin-out from the University of York with chemist David Goodall as Chief Scientific Officer.

 In July 2011 Paraytec entered into a development and technology licensing agreement with Malvern Instruments.